luyadev/luya/docs/guide/app-admin-styles.md

 <button type="button" class="btn btn-save btn-icon">Save</button>
 ```

-Please keep in mind that `<input type="button" class="btn btn-icon btn-save" value="Button label" />` does <b>not</b> work because input fields don't support the pseudo css class *:after*.
+> Please keep in mind that `<input type="button" class="btn btn-icon btn-save" value="Button label" />` does <b>not</b> work because input fields don't support the pseudo css class *:after*.
+So use the `button` tag instead of `input`.

-If you would like to display a button without predefined icon use `btn-icon` without a defined class:
+If you would like to display a button with a generic predefined icon use `btn-icon` without a defined class:

 ```html
 <button type="button" class="btn btn-icon"><i class="material-icons">check</i>OK</button>